Fun Things to do in Lightning Ridge

 Charlie trying his hand at fossicking

-Our day tour with Outback Opal tours included some time at one of the heaps and a lesson on finding valuable (albeit small) pieces.
+Our day out with Outback Opal tours included some time at one of the heaps and a lesson on finding valuable (albeit small) pieces.

 Where to Stay in Lightning Ridge?